 Food Truck Fridays

-Every Friday evening from May to September, the Carousel Village at the Roger Williams Park Zoo hosts local food trucks and entertainment.
+Every Friday evening from May through September, the Carousel Village at the Roger Williams Park Zoo hosts local food trucks and entertainment.

 Held on Sundays between June and September, the juried Flea is a great place to discover art, vintage fashion and accessories, local crafts, antique and refinished furniture, food trucks, live music and more.